Explainable Binary Classification of Separable Shape Ensembles: Introduction

 Note that $X$ is assumed to be an element of the non-compact Stiefel manifold $\mathbb{R}^{n \times d}_*$~\cite{absil2008optimization}.
-That is, in addition to assuming measurable (rectifiable) curves, we also assume $X \in \mathbb{R}^{n \times d}_*$ to exclude the degenerate cases of points or lines in $\mathbb{R}^d$ as objects representing curves~\cite{grey2023separable}---necessitating that $X$ is full-rank.
-In other words, we assume the component functions $(c_1,\dots,c_d)$ of the curve are linearly independent.
+That is, we assume $X \in \mathbb{R}^{n \times d}_*$ to exclude the degenerate cases of points or lines in $\mathbb{R}^d$ as objects representing curves~\cite{grey2023separable}---necessitating that $X$ is full-rank.
+In other words, \textit{we assume the component functions $\boldsymbol{c} = (c_1,\dots,c_d)$ of the curve are linearly independent}.

-In practice, we are often only given sequences of $n$ landmarks $(\bm{x}_i)$ and have no knowledge of the `true' (or universal) underlying $\bm{c}$ nor $s \in \mathcal{I}$ beyond the identification above.
-However, this characterization of the data implies landmarks are ordered according to some orientation of the unknown curve thus constituting a sequence, $(\bm{x}_i)$, encoded over the row index of $X$.
-Thus, it is reasonable to build a variety of interpolations and approximations which can be shown to converge to the unknown $\bm{c}$ with an increasing number of given landmarks~\cite{grey2023separable}.
+In practice, we are often only given sequences of landmarks $(\boldsymbol{x}_i)$ and have no knowledge of the `true' underlying $\boldsymbol{c}$ nor the parameter $s$ beyond assuming the identification above.
+However, this characterization of the data implies landmarks are ordered according to some orientation of the unknown curve thus constituting a sequence, $(\boldsymbol{x}_i)$, encoded over the row index of $X$.
+Thus, it is reasonable to build a variety of interpolations and approximations---e.g., piecewise spline interpolations over chordal parametrization---which can be shown to converge to the unknown $\boldsymbol{c}$ with an increasing number of given landmarks~\cite{grey2023separable, floater2005arc}.

 The method of SST proceeds by introducing a separable form of the curve into features of \emph{undulation} and \emph{scale/rotation/shear/reflection} as linear deformations for an aerodynamic design.
 Theoretical treatments of `discrete shapes' as full-rank matrices~\cite{bryner20142d} or complex vectors~\cite{kendall2009shape} offer geometric interpretations of the thin singular value decomposition (SVD),